Rhode Island Works is Rhode Island’s cash assistance program for families with children up to age 18 as well as pregnant women.

 Other benefits include health coverage, child care assistance, food assistance through SNAP, and employment support services for enrolled parents.

-You may apply for RI Works online at HealthSource RI or in person at your local DHS office.
-An eligibility worker will set up an interview to screen your likely eligibility.
+You may apply for RI Works online at HealthSource RI or in person at your local DHS office near you.
+Once your application is received, an eligibility worker will set up a face-to-face interview to screen your likely eligibility.

 If eligible, you’ll receive one half of the monthly cash benefit twice a month through an electronic benefits transfer (EBT) card which you can use to withdraw cash at bank ATMs and make eligible purchases like you would a debit card.

 For additional details about RI Works, please call